chocolatey/choco-wiki/CentralManagement/CentralManagementSetupDatabase.md

 > * **SQL Server machine security** - ensure the domain accounts being used for the service and web are not local administrators (members of the `BUILTIN\Administrators`) group on the machine that contains the SQL Server instance, or they will have `sysadmin` privileges by default to the SQL Server instance (until removed).
 > * **Central Management Service installation** - You'll need to use an Active Directory (LDAP) account.
 See the install options for how to pass that through.
 >    * ***!!Security!!*** - As part of installation, an account will be made a member of the `BUILTIN\Administrators` group on the machine where the service is installed.
 Ensure that is ***not*** the same machine where SQL Server is installed or that account will immediately be a member of the `sysadmin` role by default in SQL Server (until removed).
-> * **Central Management Web installation** - After you finish the installation, you need to go back and change the user the account is running in IIS / Application Pools to an Active Directory account.
-Then reset the website (the out of band exe as well). **NOTE**: There are no install options for this like there are the service at this time, so you will be doing this by hand or scripting it separately.
+> * **Central Management Web installation** - You'll need to use an Active Directory (LDAP) account.
+See the install options for how to pass that through to be set with the IIS Application Pool.
 >
 > :memo: Incorrect credentials to the database is 90% of support tickets related to Central Management.
 >
 >Unless you are an expert in hooking things up to SQL Server, its probably best to stick with SQL Server Mixed Mode Authentication.
 > See https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server

+### Step 1.1: Install SQL Server

+You may need to install SQL Server as part of this.
+There are all kinds of ways to do that and different SKUs to choose from.
+If you already have SQL Server implemented and you simply want to add the Chocolatey Management Database to that, you can skip this step (and possibley 1.2 as well).

+#### Install SQL Server Express
+You may have other methods for getting SQL Server installed, but if you are looking for a quick way of installing SQL Server Express, you can use the Chocolatey packages we internalized earlier in this process.

 The quickest option to get going with the database is to use the Community Repository, or an internalized version of a sql server package from the community repository For SQL Server Express 2019, run the following: